Frequently Asked Questions

 After you have imported an iNaturalist record this way, it becomes an Odonata Central record and is treated like every other Odonata Central Record, including being subject to vetting.

 Why do I need to verify the location of a record imported from iNaturalist?
+Why was my location not imported and I was asked to choose it on a map?

 Is there an easy way to enter all the records I have previously entered into iNaturalist all at once?